-Dr. Sosenko is a nationally recognized oral appliance expert, and Sherman Oaks Dental offers over 100 different varieties of oral appliances.
-If you suffer from Sleep Apnea, Dr. Sosenko will talk with you about your medical history, preferences, and sleeping habits to get a better idea of which device would work best for you.
+Dr. Weyneth is an oral appliance expert, and Sherman Oaks Dental offers over 100 different varieties of oral appliances.
+If you suffer from Sleep Apnea, Dr. Weyneth will talk with you about your medical history, preferences, and sleeping habits to get a better idea of which device would work best for you.
 Your MRD will be custom fitted to your teeth and mouth, so that it fits like a glove.
 MRDs can also be designed to accommodate:

 Patients with Sleep Apnea love MRD appliances because unlike CPAP machines, MRDs are small, portable, and barely noticeable during sleep.
 If you have questions about oral appliance therapy, make an appointment with Sherman Oaks today.

 If you suffer from severe Sleep Apnea, your doctor might recommend Positive Airway Pressure therapy, or PAP.
 There are various types of PAP therapy, but all involve delivering a constant stream of air pressure to your lungs through a facial mask that you wear while you sleep.
 This pressure props the throat and lungs open, while simultaneously offering the air that you need to breathe.